p0p4k/vits2_pytorch/README.md

 ## Updates, TODOs, features and notes

+- (08/22/2023) update 5 - added pretrained checkpoints @64k steps for ljspeech_no_sdp_config with duration_discriminator.
 - (08/22/2023) update 4 - fixed TextEncoder speaker conditionning [#15](https://github.com/p0p4k/vits2_pytorch/issues/15); added saving dur_disc.pth; disabled fp16 by default as it seems to cause some memory issues for my training.
 - (08/22/203) update 3 - fixed missing/uninitialised variables for duration predictor/discriminator. [#14](https://github.com/p0p4k/vits2_pytorch/issues/14)
 - (08/22/2023) update 2 - Fixed DurationDiscriminator backward pass.
 Fixed typos and requirements.txt.
 Will train on LambdaLabs cloud and update the code if any errors.
 Added Google Colab notebook for training in the 'notebooks' folder.